-Assets offers three levels of permissions:
+Insight offers three levels of permissions:

-Level Description

-Global permissions These permissions allow you to configure the entire Assets app.
-By default, as part of Global permissions, the jira-administrators group is mapped to the Assets administrator role.
-So, if you're a Jira administrator for your Jira instance, then you can perform all actions in Assets.
-However, if you remove this default mapping, then you wouldn't be able to execute tasks

-despite of being a Jira administrator.
+Level Description Global permissions These permissions allow you to configure the entire Insight app.
+By default, as a part of Global permissions, the jira-administrators group is mapped to the Insight administrator role.
+So, if you are a Jira administrator for your Jira instance then you can perform all actions in Insight.
+However, if you remove this default mapping, then you would not be able to execute tasks despite of being a Jira administrator.